Chart Color Schemes

 Employment conditions in Whyalla Stuart face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Whyalla Stuart has a balanced workforce with both white and blue collar jobs, predominantly in manufacturing and industrial sectors.
-As of September 2025, the unemployment rate is 16.2%.
+Its unemployment rate was 16.2% as of September 2025, which is 5.5 percentage points higher than the Rest of South Australia's rate of 10.7%.
+This indicates room for improvement.

-Over a 12-month period ending in September 2025, labour force increased by 3.6% but employment declined by 4.7%, leading to a rise in unemployment rate by 7.3 percentage points.
-In contrast, Rest of SA saw employment growth of 0.3% and labour force growth of 2.3%, with a smaller increase in unemployment rate at 1.9 percentage points.
-National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Whyalla Stuart's employment mix suggests local employment should increase by 5.3% over five years and 12.0% over ten years.
+Conversely, agriculture, forestry & fishing employs just 0.2%, significantly lower than Rest of SA's 14.5%.
+Limited local employment opportunities are suggested by the discrepancy between Census working population and resident population figures.
+Over a 12-month period ending in September 2025, Whyalla Stuart's labour force increased by 3.5% while employment declined by 4.7%, leading to a 7.3 percentage point rise in unemployment rate.
+In contrast, Rest of SA saw employment growth of 0.3% and labour force growth of 2.3%, with a 1.9 percentage point rise in unemployment rate.
+National employment forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Whyalla Stuart's employment mix suggests local employment should increase by 5.3% over five years and 12.0% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment